poe-platform/poe-protocol/README.md

   own bot to do something new and exciting
 - Check out the [spec](/docs/spec.md) to take advantage of all the capabilities of API bots
+- Check out ["Running a Bot"](/docs/running-a-bot.md) for more guidance on how to run a bot

 ## Writing your own bot